-She serves as vice chair of both the Healthcare and Wellness Committee and of the Community Development, Housing, and Tribal Affairs Committee, and is a member of the Capital Budget Committee.
+She serves as vice chair of the Healthcare and Wellness Committee and is a member of the Finance and Appropriations Committees.
 She is also a member of the Washington State Legislative LGBTQ Caucus.

 Nicole has more than 20 years of experience championing progressive causes on issues around affordable housing, homelessness, human services, and mental health.
 She has been at the forefront of the Housing First movement nationally, and is a recognized leader in practical and effective strategies that end the homelessness of people living with serious disabilities.